Is Argan Oil Comedogenic?

 You can buy argan oil in its pure form at most beauty retailers.
 It’s also often added to moisturizers, serums, and creams.

-Simply rub some of it in your palms and gently spread it over your face, making sure to avoid the eyes.
-Argan oil is has a lightweight texture and it won’t leave you feeling greasy.
+Rub some of it in your palms and gently spread it over your face, making sure to avoid the eyes.

-It’s also safe to use products containing argan oil.
 If you are using creams and moisturizers that contain argan oil, you probably don’t want to use extra argan oil on top of that.

-However, if you have extra dry skin, it probably won’t hurt to add some extra argan oil even if you’re already getting some in your regular beauty products.
+However, if you have extra-dry skin, it probably won’t hurt to add some extra argan oil, even if you’re already getting some in your regular beauty products.

 What Skin Types Is Argan Oil Best For?

-There are five commonly recognized skin types.
 You can figure out your skin type by simply observing how your skin behaves – after all, you know your skin better than anyone else.

 Below are the five main skin types, their characteristics, and how well argan oil typically works with each skin type: